Cystic fibrosis complications and symptoms

 CF affects the movement of salt and water in and out of cells, which can lead to salty sweat and skin for people with the condition.

 As people with CF live longer, we expect to see new trends in health data, with many positive developments but also new health challenges such as cancer.
 Access to national and international registries and increasing global collaboration mean we can identify trends and emerging issues more quickly and ensure we respond in a timely and effective way.
 We spoke to Professor Daniel Peckham, Director of the Adult CF Centre in Leeds, to find out more about the topic of cancer and CF, and work that is underway to further our knowledge in this important area.

 There is some research to suggest that there may be an increased risk of bowel (or colorectal) cancer in people with cystic fibrosis.
 Find out more about bowel cancer, the risks in people with CF and how it is screened for.

 There are a number of other symptoms that someone with CF might experience, which can also often be treated through various medications and procedures.

-Find out more about the additional symptoms of cystic fibrosis, including fertility, kidney and hearing complications, sinusitis, nasal polyps, nail clubbing and sweat, and the symptoms in babies and young children – and whether carriers get symptoms or not – on our additional symptoms page.
+Find out more about the additional symptoms of cystic fibrosis, including fertility, kidney and hearing complications, sinusitis, nasal polyps, nail clubbing and sweat, and the symptoms in babies and young children – and whether carriers get symptoms or not.

 Support with symptoms